webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 This example works fine without anything reported, as the `@commitlint/cli` package includes the `commitlint` binary.
 However, some script may contain `npx commitlint` and here Knip assumes `commitlint` is the name of the package.
-This technically works as `commitlint` is a transitive dependency, but to avoid confusing Knip it's recommended to use `npx @commitlint/cli`.
+This technically works as `commitlint` is a transitive dependency of `@commitlint/cli`, but to avoid confusion it's recommended to use `npx @commitlint/cli`.

 ## npx